rtk-rnjn/Parrot/extra/tutorials/roadmaps/typescript/101-typescript-types/116-satisfies-keyword.md

 const greenNormalized = palette.green.toUpperCase();
 ```

-Notice that we’ve written `bleu`, whereas we probably should have written `blue`.
-We could try to catch that `bleu` typo by using a type annotation on palette, but we’d lose the information about each property.
+Notice that we've written `bleu`, whereas we probably should have written `blue`.
+We could try to catch that `bleu` typo by using a type annotation on palette, but we'd lose the information about each property.

 ```typescript
 type Colors = 'red' | 'green' | 'blue';